UniversityOfHelsinkiCS/oodikone/README.md

 ### Documentation

-Folder `documention` currently contains some notes on sis-db schema and is meant as a place for storing useful information on Oodikone to make life easier for future developers.
+Folder `documentation` currently contains some notes on sis-db schema and is meant as a place for storing useful information on Oodikone to make life easier for future developers.
 Feel free to add anything relevant!

 ### Basics